Auction of Lionel Messi's jerseys from 2022 FIFA World Cup may fetch over USD 10 million

 Sports memorabilia are setting high auction records lately.
 Sotheby’s noted that the period is a “vigorous market for sports memorabilia and collectibles, fueled by the property and unique experiences it offers.”

-The current world record for any sports memorabilia is held by a jersey worn by Michael Jordan in Game 1 of the 1998 NBA Final during his renowned “Last Dance” season, which was sold for USD 10.1 million by Sotheby’s in 2022.
+The current world record for any sports memorabilia is held by a jersey worn by Michael Jordan in Game 1 of the 1998 NBA Final during his renowned “Last Dance” season, which was sold for USD 10.1 million (INR 84 crore approx.) by Sotheby’s in 2022.

 When considering match-worn football jerseys alone, the record is held by late Argentine legend Diego Maradona’s “Hand of God” shirt.
-The jersey was sold by Sotheby’s for USD 9.3 million in 2022.
-At the time of its sale, the maximum expected bid was USD 7 million.
+The jersey was sold by Sotheby’s for USD 9.3 million (INR 77 crore approx.) in 2022.
+At the time of its sale, the maximum expected bid was USD 7 million (INR 58 crore approx.).

 For Messi, who currently plays for Inter Miami in the Major League Soccer (MLS), his most expensive match-worn jersey ever sold at auction was the shirt he wore as a player of FC Barcelona during the 2017 El Clásico against Real Madrid, which had Cristiano Ronaldo in the line-up.

 Messi hammered two goals in the match, including a last-minute stunner that gave Barcelona the win and the Argentine his 500th career goal.
-The jersey went under the hammer in 2022 for USD 450,000.
+The jersey went under the hammer in 2022 for USD 450,000 (INR 3 crore approx.).